Faculty

 Email: flanagank@moravian.edu

-Katie Walsh Flanagan is an adjunct professor in the Doctor of Athletic Training Program.
-In addition to teaching at Moravian University, Dr. Flanagan is the Director of Sports Medicine, and a professor in the Department of Health Education and Promotion, at East Carolina University (Greenville, NC).
+Katie Walsh Flanagan is an adjunct professor in the Doctor of Athletic Training Program and is Professor Emerita at East Carolina University (Greenville, NC).
 Her research is on safety policy and environmental conditions.
 In addition to writing three NATA Position Statements, she is a co-author of the textbook Medical Conditions in the Athlete, as well as author of Medical Terminology with Case Studies in Sports Medicine.
 Dr. Flanagan has been inducted into the North Carolina Athletic Trainers’ Association Hall of Fame and has twice been named College/University Athletic Trainer of the Year.
-She has been awarded the NATA Service Award, and Most Distinguished Athletic Trainer Award.
-Dr. Flanagan is currently the NATA District 3 Director and sits on the NATA Board of Directors.
-Her Leadership in Athletic Training course will challenge students to discover and demonstrate their own leadership traits within health care administration, and will prepare them to exhibit leadership responsibilities related to athletic training services, and other healthcare professions.
+She serves on many NATA committees, has been awarded the NATA Service Award and Most Distinguished Athletic Trainer Award, and served two terms as the NATA District 3 Director and on the NATA Board of Directors.
+Her Leadership in Athletic Training course will challenge students to discover and demonstrate their own leadership traits within health care administration and will prepare them to exhibit leadership responsibilities related to athletic training services, and other healthcare professions.
 Appropriate managerial skills and public relation strategies will be explored in the context of athletic training.

 Jolene Henning, EdD, LAT, ATC (The Athletic Trainer as an Educator)